jvbigio/digital-clock/README.md

 # Summary

 Recently, I started the journey to become a software developer.
-Reading all the books I could on web development, computer science fundamentals, and taking online tutorials, I decided to start building applications on my own.
+Reading all the books I could on web development, computer science fundamentals, and taking online tutorials that I could.
+That said, I decided to start building applications on my own, without using tutorials for guidance.
 This is my first application I built on my own.
 Although a simple clock application, I still learned valuable problem solving and JavaScript concepts.

 # Author